RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 ## EI spectral-library searching

-This is a core GC--MS identification strategy and is extensively implemented by NIST software, AMDIS, MZmine, MS-DIAL, GNPS-GC, and others.
+This is a core GC-MS identification strategy and is extensively implemented by NIST software, AMDIS, MZmine, MS-DIAL, GNPS-GC, and others.